A Culinary Tour de France

-This afternoon we take you back through history in the medieval town of Avignon which is known as a World Heritage Site.
-We will discover the ‘’Palais de Papes’’ from the 12th Century, the Cathedral of Avignon and the famous ‘’Pont d’Avignon’’.
+9.00 This morning you are free to go back through history in the medieval town of Avignon which is known as a World Heritage Site.
+Discover the ‘’Palais de Papes’’ from the 12th Century, the Cathedral of Avignon and the famous ‘’Pont d’Avignon’’.

 We leave this historical town and make our way to ‘’Nice la Belle’’, The Beautiful city of Nice.

 We check into our hotel and we freshen up before taking a stroll along the outstanding Mediterranean seafront on the Promenade des Anglais with its many bars and restaurants and of course the famous Moules et Frites.